whirlxd/npc-comment-blocker/README.md

 ## Usage

-The extension will automatically block NPC comments in the youtube comment section.Since its in development there isnt a way to turn it off/on yet.
+The extension will automatically block NPC comments in the youtube comment section.Since its in development there isn't a way to turn it off/on yet.

+## Why is it not on the Chrome Web Store?

+It costs 5$ to publish an extension on the Chrome Web Store and I don't want have the money to spend on that.
+If you want to publish it on the Chrome Web Store, please open an issue and I will be happy to help you.

 ## Roadmap